Sonalighode/SynthoSphere/README.md

     integer i;                                       //variale i used in loop

-    always @(posedge i_clk or posedge rst)        //if reset is active high, set 0 to initial values else program counter is incremented by 4 pointing to next instruction
+    always @(posedge i_clk or posedge rst)          //trigger at positive edge of input clock or reset begin
-    begin
-        if (rst)
-        begin
-            pc <= 0;
+        if (rst)                                   //check if reset is high begin                                      //if true, set 0 to following pc <= 0;
             opcode <= 0;
             rs1 <= 0;